 Elections for the City of Buda are governed by Article V of the City Charter and the Texas Election Code.
 The City Clerk is the Chief Elections Officer for the City, and the City Clerk's Office administers most of the City's election related activities.
 The following information outlines the election process for voters, candidates, and other interested parties regarding City of Buda elections.
-For information on the upcoming election, click here.
+For information on the upcoming election, including which Candidates have filed for candidacy, click here.

 Types of Elections: